BND Hamburger Icon

 How to build a brand with staying power

 Of course, many beloved brands go out of business only to reemerge later.
-Hostess Brands is a good example of this: After filing for bankruptcy in 2012, the company went public once again in 2016.
+Hostess Brands is a prime example: After filing for bankruptcy in 2012, the brand relaunched in 2013.
+It’s a perfect illustration of a company that bounced back and recovered from bankruptcy.

 Did You Know?Did you know

-The Toys “R” Us brand saw a revival in 2021 after WHP Global took it over and opened a store in the American Dream mall in New Jersey.
-The label also has a digital store and a partnership with Macy’s for shop-in-shop stores.
-WHP intends to launch 400 of those spaces inside Macy’s stores during 2022.
+The Toys "R" Us brand experienced a revival in 2021 after WHP Global took the company over and opened a store in the American Dream mall in New Jersey.
+The label also has a digital store and a partnership with Macy's for shop-in-shop stores.
+WHP has about 400 of those spaces inside Macy's stores today.

 Your business doesn’t have to go through these kinds of ups and downs.
-Here are a few tips on how to build a brand with true staying power:
+Here are a few tips on how to build a brand or open a retail store with true staying power:

-• Listen to your customers.
-Companies that stop listening to their customers and what they want are bound to fail.
+• Listen to your customers: Companies that stop listening to their customers and what they want are bound to fail.
 Stay in close contact with your customers so you understand what they are looking for.
-Use techniques like social listening and customer surveys to gather feedback and insights on what your customers want.
+Use techniques like social media and customer surveys to gather feedback and insights on what your customers want.

 Back to top